zoozoo-sec/zoozoo-sec.github.io/blogs/PwningWasm-BreakingXssFilters/index.md

         <p><em>September 2025</em></p>
             <p><br>
                 Lately, I’ve been trying to level up my pwn game, so I decided to dive into WebAssembly security.
-                Everyone hypes WASM as this safe, sandboxed thing that makes running C/C++ in the browser “secure,” but the more I played with it, the more I realized there’s a lot going on under the hood that most devs don’t even think about.
+                Everyone hypes WASM as safe, sandboxed thing that makes running C/C++ in the browser “secure,” but the more I played with it, the more I realized there’s a lot going on under the hood that most devs don’t even think about.
 It’s fast, yeah, but that speed comes with complexity: weird memory models, JS glue code, runtimes, and a whole new attack surface.
 This post is basically me dumping what I’ve been learning so far —